FrederikSOlsen/FrederikSOlsen.github.io/index.md

 **Figure 2**: *Interactive heatmap of San Francisco during the Covid 19 Stay Home Order from March 17th 2020 to June 15th 2021*

-The tenderloin district has long been the biggest problem area in the bay area with homelessness and drug-selling contributing to its reputation.
-During the covid pandemic a growing number of drug overdoses led the city to declare emergency with the hope of combatting the problem with crackdowns starting december 2021 [3][4].
+The Tenderloin district has long been the biggest problem area in the bay area with homelessness and drug-selling contributing to its reputation.
+During the COVID-19 pandemic, a growing number of drug overdoses led the city to declare a state of emergency with the hope of combatting the problem with crackdowns starting december 2021 [3][4].
 The result of crackdown is visible in the figure below from 2021 and onwards with increasing crimerate. \
-Due to the crackdown there would inevitable be a rise in the crimerate due to more incidents getting reported leading to spikes in crimes reported and could be the answer to why the crimerate has reversed the decreasing trend.
+"Due to the crackdown, an inevitable rise in the crime rate occurred due to more incidents getting reported leading to spikes in reported crimes, which could explain why the crime rate reversed its decreasing trend.
-The true amount of drugs circulating the San Francisco could have been a powderkeg with the overdose epidemic being the catalyst that reversed the trend of the an otherwise positive outlook from the overall trend.
+The true extent of drug circulation in San Francisco could have been a powder keg with the overdose epidemic being the catalyst that reversed the otherwise positive overall trend.

 <img src="{{ site.baseurl }}/assets/graphs/occurances_pandemic.png"
      alt="Drug related crimerate during covid pandemic and onwards"